5 Things Furniture Sellers Can Do to Drive More Sales During COVID-19

 Lowe’s’ “View in Your Space” AR feature does just that, making it easy for shoppers to test out furniture in accurate scale and size in their home, all through the app.

 Figure 5: Lowe’s’ “View in Your Space” AR feature

 Just about everyone’s screen time is at record highs during COVID-19, and for many people, a good deal of that time is spent scrolling through social media.
 For furniture retailers, social platforms are a great way to convert scrollers into shoppers.

 Leverage your product images on visual social platforms like Instagram to catch a user’s eye.
-Then, take it a step further and take advantage of Instagram’s Shop feature, which provides a seamless storefront experience for Instagram business accounts that incorporates product prices and descriptions into photos and lets Instagram users move from the app to your website with one tap.
+Then, take it a step further and take advantage of Instagram’s Shop feature, which provides a seamless storefront experience for Instagram business accounts that incorporates product prices and descriptions into photos and lets Instagram users move from the app to your online furniture store with one tap.

 See here how Article Furniture does it in Figure 6: